apache/mesos/docs/configuration.md

 Isolation mechanisms to use, e.g., <code>posix/cpu,posix/mem</code>, or
 <code>cgroups/cpu,cgroups/mem</code>, or network/port_mapping
-(configure with flag: <code>--with-network-isolator</code> to enable), or `gpu/nvidia` for nvidia specific gpu isolation, or <code>external</code>, or load an alternate isolator module using the <code>--modules</code> flag.
-Note that this flag is only relevant for the Mesos Containerizer. (default: posix/cpu,posix/mem)
+(configure with flag: <code>--with-network-isolator</code> to enable), or `gpu/nvidia` for nvidia specific gpu isolation, or load an alternate isolator module using the <code>--modules</code> flag.
+Note that this flag is only relevant for the Mesos Containerizer.
+(default: posix/cpu,posix/mem)
   </td>
 </tr>
 <tr>